• Skip to primary navigation

 Slice of raspberry ricotta cake on a plate.

-Ingredient Notes and Substitutions
+Ingredient Notes & Substitutions

 • Ricotta cheese: I recommend against using skim, but you can use it if that's what you have.
+Ricotta cheese adds wonderful richness and moisture to this cake.

 • Raspberries: I prefer to use frozen berries because I always have some on hand!
 You can also use fresh raspberries.
 If you're using frozen berries, do not thaw before adding to the cake batter.